 Configuring Stackdriver agents for GKE on-prem

 The Stackdriver agents installed with GKE on-prem collect data about system components, subject to your settings and configuration, for the purposes of maintaining and troubleshooting issues with your GKE on-prem clusters, in one of the following modes.

 System Components Only (Default Mode)

-Upon installation, Stackdriver agents are configured by default to collect logs and metrics, including performance details (for example, CPU and memory utilization), and similar metadata, for Google-provided system components including, all workloads in the admin cluster, and, for user clusters, workloads in the kube-system, gke-system, gke-connect, istio-system, and config-management-system namespaces.
+Upon installation, Stackdriver agents are configured by default to collect logs and metrics, including performance details (for example, CPU and memory utilization), and similar metadata, for Google-provided system components.
+These include all workloads in the admin cluster, and for user clusters, workloads in the kube-system, gke-system, gke-connect, istio-system, and config-management- system namespaces.

 Stackdriver agents can be disabled completely by deleting the Stackdriver custom resource.
-Before you disable Stackdriver, see the support page for details on how this affects Google Cloud Support's SLAs.
+Before you disable Stackdriver, see the support page for details about how this affects Google Cloud Support's SLAs.